Alexander McCall Smith

 Alexander McCall Smith has written and contributed to more than 100 books, including specialist academic titles, short story collections, and a number of immensely popular children's books.
 He is best known for his internationally acclaimed and bestselling No. 1 Ladies' Detective Agency series, which currently has 13 volumes.
 The series has now been translated into 45 languages and has sold over 20 million copies worldwide.
 The first episode of a film adaptation, directed by Anthony Minghella, and produced by the Weinstein Company, premiered on HBO in March 2009.
 The 14th book in the series, The Minor Adjustment Beauty Salon, was released in November 2013.
 Another series, beginning with The Sunday Philosophy Club, about an intriguing woman named Isabel Dalhousie, appeared in 2004 and immediately leapt onto national bestseller lists, as did its sequels.
 McCall Smith’s serial novel, 44 Scotland Street, was published in book form to great acclaim in 2005 and has been followed by many sequels.
 A solo novel, La’s Orchestra Saves the World, came out in December 2009.
 Corduroy Mansions, a series depicting the lives of the inhabitants of a large Pimlico house, was published and podcasted by the UK’s Daily Telegraph, and is now published in three volumes.

 In addition, McCall Smith’s German professor series, beginning with Portuguese Irregular Verbs, now has four volumes, including Unusual Uses for Olive Oil (January 2013)..
 He is also the author of several children’s books, including The Great Cake Mystery (about Precious Ramotswe as a young girl), the Akimbo series, about a boy in Africa, the Harriet Bean series, the Max & Maddy series, and The Perfect Hamburger and other Delicious Stories.
 Pantheon has also published Alexander McCall Smith’s collection of African folktales, The Girl Who Married a Lion.
 A stand-alone novel, Trains and Lovers, was released in the US in June 2013.
-He recently published a book about W. H. Auden titled, What W. H. Auden Can Do for You (Princeton University Press, September 2013).
+A non-fiction book about W. H. Auden titled, What W. H. Auden Can Do for You was published in September 2013.
+His newest book, a standalone novel titled The Forever Girl, was published in February 2014.

 McCall Smith was born in what is now Zimbabwe and was educated there and in Scotland.
 He became a law professor in Scotland, and it was in this role that he first returned to Africa to work in Botswana, where he helped to set up a new law school at the University of Botswana.
 For many years he was Professor of Medical Law at the University of Edinburgh, and has been a visiting professor at a number of other universities elsewhere, including ones in Italy and the United States.
 He is now a Professor Emeritus at the University of Edinburgh.